 - (b) Signature by taxpayer.
-A Form 3115 must be signed by, or on behalf of, the taxpayer requesting the change by an individual who has personal knowledge of the facts of, and authority to bind the taxpayer in, such matters.
+A Form 3115 must be signed in a manner consistent with section 7.01(13) of this revenue procedure by, or on behalf of, the taxpayer requesting the change by an individual who has personal knowledge of the facts of, and authority to bind the taxpayer in, such matters.
 For example, an officer must sign on behalf of a corporation, a general partner on behalf of a state law partnership, a member-manager on behalf of a limited liability company, a trustee on behalf of a trust, or an individual taxpayer on behalf of a sole proprietorship.
 If the taxpayer is a member of a consolidated group, a Form 3115 should be submitted on behalf of the taxpayer by the common parent and must be signed by a duly authorized officer of the common parent.
 Refer to the signature requirements set forth in the instructions for the current Form 3115 regarding those who are to sign.
 See also section 6.02(8) of Rev. Proc.
 2015-13 (or any successor). - (c) Signature by preparer.
+If a Form 3115 is prepared by an individual other than the taxpayer, the preparer must also sign the Form 3115 in a manner consistent with section 7.01(13) of this revenue procedure.
 A declaration of preparer (other than the taxpayer) is based on all information of which the preparer has any knowledge.